TURKISH RUGS

 BELOW: Central Anatolia, Karapinar region, c.
 1800-50.
 A classic Holbein type with two large connected octagons.
+SOLD

-BELOW: Central Anatolia, Konya-Cappadocia long rug, 1800-1850
+BELOW: Central Anatolia, Konya-Cappadocia long rug, 1800-1850 SOLD

 The distinctive palette with a preponderance of pale yellow is rare and may suggest a weaving center in the Cappadocia region.
 Note the retention of 15th c.
 Ottoman devices of tulips, carnations and hyacinths.
 The pattern is woven in the rare 'kilim style' with no outlines between the design elements.

 BELOW: Central Anatolia, Karapinar, c.
 1800-50.
+SOLD

 Large octagons of this Holbein type are signature elements in earlier pile weavings from central Anatolia.
 Rugs of this type were often woven as long runners.
 This example probably had four medallions originally.